dairycultist/BotChip/README.md

 3. implement it in a bulky, easy way physically
 4. cull it down to a default hardware spec that fits my usecase; a "system on a chip" (for embedding into a bodypillow :O) that has an arduino (nano?) processor, a microphone, and a speaker, also custom PCB

-I wonder what's the simplest robot design that would evoke a "kinda alive feeling" response.
-It would have to feel... aware, which (without a camera to see with) would necessitate high interactivity, personality, and social understanding (e.g. if I tell it to be quiet, it complains but complies, understanding its situation/context)
+Trying to keep it simple while still evoking a "this thing is alive" reaction.
+It would have to feel aware/responsive, with high interactivity, personality, and social understanding (e.g. if I tell it to be quiet, it complains but complies, understanding its situation/context) and, unlike a chatbot, feel like it's thinking even when it wasn't prompted first.

 ![](https://images-na.ssl-images-amazon.com/images/I/41TpNiRo5KL.jpg)